franciscop/ola/readme.md

 ## Smooth interpolation

 If you use other libraries like TWEEN and try to update a value **while the previous transition is still ongoing** you are going to have a hard time.

-We are taking the position derivative at x_i for the new curve so any update happen smoothly:
+We are taking the position derivative (speed) at the update time so they happen smoothly:

 <table>
   <tr>